glecoursera/Getting-and-Cleaning-Data/CodeBook.md

 The 2 data.frames (test and train) are converted into a single data.frame using rbind.

 ####Step 3
-The column names containing the text '-std()' and '-mean()' are determined using the function get_col_name.
+The column names containing the text '-std()' and '-mean()' are determined using the function get_col_name which uses grep and regex to find the column names.
 The column 'subject' and 'activity' are also included in the list.

 ####Step 4
-The data.frame from Step 2 is then reduced to only the columns deteremined in Step 3
+The data.frame from Step 2 is then reduced to only the columns deteremined in Step 3 .

 ####Step 5
 The function assign_activity_label loads the file 'activity_labels.txt' and merges with the data.frame from Step 4.
 This adds the column 'activity_label' to the data.frame containing one of six values listed below in 'activity_level' description.